swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

     ls /usr/bin/*.sh

-Lists every file in `/usr/bin` that ends in the characters `.sh`.
+lists every file in `/usr/bin` that ends in the characters `.sh`.
 And this command:

     ls *4*1